Model

 San Francisco, California

 Zyphra releases ZUNA1.1, an Apache 2.0-licensed EEG foundation model that reconstructs, denoises, and upsamples data across arbitrary channel layouts.
-Built for real-world recordings, we build upon our previous EEG foundation model, ZUNA1, while matching or exceeding its reconstruction quality and substantially expanding its range and flexibility.
-ZUNA1.1 can now accept variable length inputs from 0.5-30 seconds and perform reconstructions across arbitrary subsets of channels and time.
+Designed for real-world recordings, we build upon our previous EEG foundation model, ZUNA1, while matching or exceeding its reconstruction quality and substantially expanding its range and flexibility.
+ZUNA1.1 now accepts variable length inputs from 0.5-30 seconds and performs reconstructions across arbitrary subsets of channels and time.

 Introduction

 EEG is the most accessible window we have into the living brain.
 It is non-invasive, relatively cheap, and BCI devices are increasingly wearable.
 However, real EEG recordings are often messy.
-They come in various lengths, individual channels sometimes go noisy or drop out mid-session, and montages range from four-electrode consumer headbands to 256-channel research caps.
-A foundation model that can reconstruct, denoise, and upsample EEG is only useful in practice if it can process real-world data, not just the clean, fixed-format slices it was trained on.
+They come in various lengths, individual channels can become corrupted by noise or drop out mid-session, and montages range from four-electrode consumer headbands to 256-channel research caps.
+A foundation model that can reconstruct, denoise, and upsample EEG is only useful in practice if it can process real-world data, with varied electrode positions, sample lengths and corruption profiles.

-ZUNA1.1 is our step toward making our previous open EEG foundation model ZUNA1 more flexible for practitioners and suitable for real world data.
-ZUNA1.1 keeps much of the same architecture but we took a different approach to how the model was trained.
-We expanded and increased the quality of our training corpus to ~3.5M channel hours and trained on a realistic mixture of the ways that real EEG data actually gets corrupted.
-The result is a more flexible model that can now accept variable-length inputs from 0.5 to 30 seconds and we find that the reconstruction quality is better than, or equal to ZUNA1 while now being able to operate across a far wider range of real-world conditions.
+ZUNA1.1 is a significant step toward making our previous open EEG foundation model ZUNA1 more flexible for practitioners and suitable for real world data.
+ZUNA1.1 uses a similar architecture that improves training stability and allows us to train for 4X as many steps.
+We increased both quality and quantity of our training corpus to ~3.5M channel hours and trained on a more realistic mixture of the ways that real EEG data actually gets corrupted.
+The result is a more flexible model, able to operate across a far wider range of real-world conditions that yields reconstruction quality better than, or equal to ZUNA1 on inputs ranging from 0.5 to 30 seconds .

 We release ZUNA1.1 under the highly permissive Apache 2.0 license.
 You can download the model and run it locally or use it instantly in your browser on the Zyphra Cloud in our EEG Playground.
 Cloud-served inference is routine for large language models but still rare for EEG.
 Now anyone can try ZUNA1.1 on their data with no GPU, no install, and no coding or machine learning knowledge required.